RooHammerModel: interfacing the HAMMER software tool with the HistFactory package: Technical implementation

 To obtain the associated yield parameter, we can sum Eq.~\ref{eq:histfactory_model_bin} over all the bins, leading to

 where $N_{obs}$ and $N_{MC}$ are, respectively, the total number of events in the data sample and in the MC sample.
-Consequently, the measured value for the component yield can be obtained by multiplying $\xi$ and $N_{MC}$~\footnote{This is typically done in HistFactory by adding multiplicative normalisation factors ($1/N_{MC}$) in the model, that allow to redefine the scaling factor such that its central value corresponds to that of the yield.
-This is automatically done in RooHammerModel, where the MC-derived PDF is always normalised to one (so the normalisation is done internally by the class).}.
-However, the uncertainty of the yield can not be computed as $\sigma(\xi)\cdot N_{MC}$, since $N_{MC}$ has an uncertainty on its own (of statistical nature).
+The measured value for the component yield can be obtained by multiplying $\xi$ and $N_{MC}$.
+This is typically done in HistFactory by adding multiplicative normalisation factors ($1/N_{MC}$) in the model, that allow to redefine the scaling factor such that its central value corresponds to that of the yield.
+This is automatically done in RooHammerModel, where the MC-derived PDF is always normalised to one.
+However, the uncertainty of the yield can not be directly computed as $\sigma(\xi)\cdot N_{MC}$, since $N_{MC}$ has an uncertainty on its own, of statistical nature.
 Additionally, the uncertainties of $\xi$ and $N_{MC}$ are correlated, since the effect of a statistical fluctuation in $N_{MC}$ is implicitly included in the $\xi$ uncertainty, as part of the fluctuations done by the Barlow-Beeston procedure.
 As a solution, it is possible to obtain a relation among the uncertainties of the quantities in Eq.~\ref{eq:histfactory_model_sum} by expressing $\sigma(\xi)$ in terms of $\sigma(N_{obs})$ and $\sigma(N_{MC})$, noticing that $N_{obs}$ and $N_{MC}$ are fully uncorrelated:

 Re-ordering terms in the previous expression and making use of Eq.~\ref{eq:histfactory_model_sum}, we obtain: